MicrosoftDocs/Viva/Viva/glint/glintroduction.md

 # Microsoft Viva Glint

-This article helps you to understand how Glint makes people in your organization be happier and more successful at work.
+This article helps you to understand how Glint makes people in your organization happier and more successful at work.

 ## About Glint